 A Call Center position may have a description similar to this one in an executive summary, professional summary, or resume:

 Friendly call center representative with 10+ years of experience.
 Seeking to use a proven track record in communication and problem solving to provide expert service to your customers.
-I maintained a 98% track record for customer satisfaction with previous employer.
+I maintained a 98% track record for customer satisfaction with my previous employer.
 I also learned all products with 99% accuracy following one week of training.

 Call Center Skills